San Nicolas, Ilocos Norte: Economy

 Pottery-making is the main trademark of San Nicolas.
 It was introduced by the Spaniards mainly in Barangay 8, and they called it Alfareria, meaning "Art of Pottery".
 Other traditional crafts include the making of Tagapulot, Lapida, Chicharon and Longganisa.
 The town also has large ricefields.

 San Nicolas also has a number of car stores and shops.
 Robinsons Ilocos, the largest mall in the province is located in the town center.

 Government

+Local government

 San Nicolas, belonging to the second congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.